-At the Tallahassee City Commission's June 28, 2017 meeting, TPD Chief Mike DeLeo presented a report to the City Commission summarizing TPD's ongoing efforts and new initiatives to address violent and property crimes.
-The full City Commission agenda item is included as Attachment #5 to this workshop, and Chief DeLeo will also be in attendance at the September 12 workshop to provide additional information.
+At the Tallahassee City Commission's June 28, 2017 meeting, TPD Chief Michael DeLeo presented a report to the City Commission summarizing TPD's ongoing efforts and new initiatives to address violent and property crimes.
+The full City Commission agenda item is included as Attachment #5 to this workshop.
+In addition, a subsequent status report was presented to the City Commission at its September 27, 2017 meeting with updated information and is included as Attachment #6.
+Chief DeLeo will also be in attendance at the October 10 workshop to provide additional information.
 Some of TPD's activities and initiatives addressing local crime include: